-The coaching time will be a minimum 50 minutes in duration, followed by a one to one discussion with the Assessor.
+The session will be up to 90 minutes duration, followed by a one to one discussion with the Assessor.

-- Show ability to plan group dressage lessons. - Show ability to adapt plans to meet the needs of the riders. - Show ability to assess horses and riders and negotiate development. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders. - Show clear understanding of the requirements of riding dressage. - Show clear understanding of requirements for competition. - Show ability to negotiate development and future planning.
+- Show ability to plan group cross-country lessons. - Show ability to adapt plans to meet the needs of the riders. - Show ability to assess horses and riders and negotiate development. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders. - Show practical competence using cross-country training fences and equipment. - Show clear understanding of the requirements of safe cross-country riding. - Show clear understanding of cross-country rules for competition. - Show clear understanding of distances used in cross-country course design. - Show clear understanding of the influence of terrain in cross-country riding. - Show clear understanding of modern course design methods. - Show ability to negotiate development and future planning.